Ask Chef Dennis

 six images showing how to make a peanut butter pie.

-• In another large mixing bowl, add the whipped cream, and vanilla.
-Using an electric mixer whip cream to stiff peaks.
-This process should be slow, start at a low speed, and increase the speed gradually over 8 – 10 minutes. *This method is how you keep the whipped cream from breaking.
-The cream should be ice cold and as fresh as possible.
-Look for heavy cream with the longest expiration date. **8 ounces of cool whip can be substituted for the homemade whipped cream.
-Let it thaw in the refrigerator before using.
+• In another large mixing bowl, add the whipped cream and vanilla.
+Using an electric mixer, whip the cream to stiff peaks.
+This process should be slow.
+Start at a low speed and gradually increase the speed over 8 – 10 minutes.

 • Gently fold the whipped cream into the peanut butter mixture.